 Many thanks to Mands (@mands5781) for this delicious recipe and pic!
 It’s a fab fakeaway that satisfies her post Party weekend craving for a takeaway!
-Each serving is 1 point on No Count and just 5 points each on WW Flex (plus the points for rice).
+Each serving is 1 point on No Count and just 5 points each on WW Freestyle (plus the points for rice).

 Ingredients (serves 2):